brndnmtthws/tweet-delete/README.md

 `tweet-delete` is a small Python tool for automatically deleting your tweets after some specified amount of time.
-It is intended to be used to create self-destructing tweets. `tweet-delete` runs continuously, and will check your timeline every 15 minutes to see if there are any new tweets which need to be deleted.
+It is intended to be used to create self-destructing tweets. `tweet-delete` runs continuously, and will check your timeline every hour to see if there are any new tweets which need to be deleted.
+You may also specify a minimum engagement metric, which allows you to delete only the tweets that are junk 🗑.

 Self-destructing tweets are the hippest, trendiest, coolest thing on [Twitter](https://twitter.com/) right now.
 Want to be cool and hip?
 You need